 Step 2: Open Terminal

-- After Linux is installed on your Chromebook, you will notice a new app in your overflow menu (where all your app icons live) called Terminal.
+- After Linux is installed, you will notice a new app in your overflow menu (where all your app icons live) called Terminal.

 - Wait for the Terminal app to open.
 This might take a few minutes the first time.

 Enter these commands in Terminal to install a packaged version of Zotero maintained by a community member:

 curl -sL https://raw.githubusercontent.com/retorquere/zotero-deb/master/install.sh | sudo bash sudo apt update sudo apt install zotero

 (If you prefer, you can install the official tarball from the Zotero download page, but you will have to perform some setup steps manually.)

 Once these finish, you can close the Terminal and go back to your overflow (apps) menus.
 You will now see an icon for Zotero, and clicking on it will open the app.
 You can then pin the app to your Chrome Launcher.

 To use the Zotero Connector, which allows you to save from Chrome to Zotero and use Zotero in Google Docs, you may need to install a port-forwarding app such as Connection Forwarder.
 (On some Chromebooks this may not be required.)

 To set up forwarding using Connection Forwarder, close Zotero and any other Linux apps, and then set a forwarding rule as follows: